SherG/tester1/site/content/post/be-s-m-a-r-t-about-your-fitness-goals-achieve-results-in-2019.md

 > You want your body to express the vitality you feel within.

-Setting targets and measuring progress lets you know you are heading in the right direction. \
+Setting targets and measuring progress lets you know you are heading in the right direction.
-\
-I used to geek out on taking body fat % measurements.
-But I have found that the most precise fat % measurement, a[ DEXA scan](https://www.dexafit.com/services/dexa-scan/), is expensive and is not sufficiently motivating to me to be worth the expense.

 #### Tools to Track Progress